 The Baseline Privacy Extended Header element serves multiple purposes in upstream DOCSIS PDU MAC frames.
-As an alternative to identifying the particular set of keying material used to encrypt a frame's packet data, it provides a mechanism for issuing piggybacked bandwidth requests (see Section 6.3.1); it can also carry fragmentation control data (see Section 6.4).
-These two functions are tied to a particular QoS SID; for this reason, upstream Baseline Privacy Extended Header Elements contain a QoS SID rather than a Primary SAID.
+As an alternative to identifying the particular set of keying material used to encrypt a frame's packet data, certain Baseline Privacy Extended Header elements provide a mechanism for issuing piggybacked bandwidth requests (see Section 6.3.1); in some cases it can also carry fragmentation control data (see Section 6.4).
+These two functions are tied to a particular QoS SID; for this reason, the relevant upstream Baseline Privacy Extended Header Elements contain a QoS SID rather than a Primary SAID.
 The SAID can be deduced by the CMTS from the QoS SID and the logical upstream on which the MAC frame was received.5